PacificBiosciences/smrtflow/docs/cookbook.rst

     POST /smrt-link/job-manager/jobs/pbsmrtpipe

-8. You may monitor the state of the job created on step 7 with the use of the following request:
+7. You may monitor the state of the job created on step 6 with the use of the following request:

 .. code-block:: bash

     GET /smrt-link/job-manager/jobs/pbsmrtpipe/{jobID}/events

-Where jobID is equal to the value received in “id” element of the response on step 7.
+Where jobID is equal to the value received in “id” element of the response on step 6.

 Example

-Suppose you want to setup an analysis job for Resequencing pipeline.
+Suppose you want to setup an analysis job for the SAT pipeline.

 First, get the list of all pipeline templates used for creating analysis jobs: